SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/session-running-locally.rst

         SSH enabled: no

-    Note the value ``5432be53d7`` in the ID field.
+    Note the value ``5432be53d7``, which is the Session ID.

-    Then, open a shell in a running container by providing the Container ID:
+    Then, open a shell in a running container by providing the Session ID:

     .. code-block:: console